 With Cortex's custom transactional stage, your brand can now organize all of its email messaging through Cortex.

-- A user visits your website or mobile app and makes a "transaction", such as making a purchase.
+- A user visits your website or mobile app and makes a transaction, such as a purchase.

-- In the API call, your store will send a "payload" of information, representing the email.
-This will identify the specific email to send and will include dynamic content for the email
+- In the API call, your store will send a "payload" of information.
+This will be used to identify the specific email to send and will include dynamic content for the email.

 - ReSci's API will trigger Cortex's transactional stage, which will build and send the email immediately.
 This entire process will typically take seconds to complete.